 Day 1: Portland to Astoria – 95 miles

 Portland is filled with loads of amazing eateries, so if you’re not from the area, your first stop will want to be a restaurant of your choosing, depending on your favorite cuisine.
-A few suggestions are Screen Door or Tasty N Alder for brunch, Pok Pok for non-traditional northern Thai food, or Canard PDX — a restaurant that crafts delicious dishes inspired by cuisines from all over the world.
+A few suggestions are Screen Door for brunch or Canard PDX — a restaurant that crafts delicious dishes inspired by cuisines from all over the world.
 You can save your Portland explorations for the end of this trip, since you’ll loop back around anyway.
 For now, load up with an epic first meal before commencing your northwest adventure.

 Heading to Astoria will be a breeze, where you’ll want to spend a night in order to catch sunset at Cannon Beach, home to the iconic Haystack Rock.
 If you get lucky, you’ll catch tufted puffins surrounding the rock in their natural habitat, nesting and interacting with one another.
 They’re typically most active between the transition from spring to summer, then new puffin chicks hatch by the end of August.

 Day 2: Astoria to Forks – 200 miles

 Making your way out of Astoria in Oregon, you’re going to cross the Columbia River into the state of Washington.
 You’ll set north for Forks, right on the outskirts of Olympic National Park.
 As a warm-up for your trek through Washington’s most well-known national park, you can visit Bogachiel State Park after checking into your home for the evening.